jlant/nwispy/README.md

 Testing
 -------

-Unit tests for *nwispy* were written using the nose library (https://nose.readthedocs.org/en/latest/), and test tests are contained in the directory *tests*.  *nwispy* can be unit tested by typing the following command at the *nwispy* project level directory (one directory above the *tests* directory):
+Unit tests for *nwispy* were written using the nose library (https://nose.readthedocs.org/en/latest/), and are contained in the *tests* directory.  *nwispy* can be unit tested by typing the following command at the *nwispy* project level directory (one directory above the *tests* directory):

 	$ nosetests